Bisrat-Weldegiyorgis/UroVisionAI/README.md

 # 4. Install dependencies
 pip install -r requirements.txt

-# 5. Run the app
+# 5. Run application
 streamlit run app.py
+🧠 Tech Stack
+Python 🐍
+PyTorch 🔥
+Streamlit 🌐
+TorchVision 👁️
+PIL (Pillow) 🖼️
+⚠️ Disclaimer

+UroVisionAI is intended for educational and research purposes only.
+It is not a replacement for professional medical diagnosis.

+Always consult a licensed healthcare professional for medical decisions.

-## 👨‍💻 Developed by
+👨‍💻 Developed by

-# 🧑‍💻 **Bisrat Weldegiyorgis**
+🧑‍💻 Bisrat Weldegiyorgis

+AI Engineer | Medical AI Systems Developer
+Focused on Deep Learning & Healthcare AI Innovation

 🔗 Live App: https://urovisionai.streamlit.app/

----

-## 📜 License
+📜 License

 This project is licensed under the MIT License.

 You are free to use, modify, and distribute this project for educational and research purposes.

----

-## ⚠️ Disclaimer

-This project is for educational and research purposes only.
-It is not intended for medical diagnosis or clinical use.